ropensci/dev_guide/docs/pkg_building.md

 information about GooberDB, and documentation of database structure and metadata can be found at *link*.

-* We strongly encourage all submissions to use `roxygen2` for documentation.  `roxygen2` is [an R package](http://cran.r-project.org/web/packages/roxygen2/index.html) that automatically compiles `.Rd` files to your `man` folder in your package from simple tags written above each function.
+* We request all submissions to use `roxygen2` for documentation.  `roxygen2` is [an R package](http://cran.r-project.org/web/packages/roxygen2/index.html) that automatically compiles `.Rd` files to your `man` folder in your package from simple tags written above each function.

 * More information on using roxygen2 [documentation](http://r-pkgs.had.co.nz/man.html) is available in the R packages book.